ELLIOTTCABLE/poopy.js/README.markdown

     a_snorklebob.toString();

 ### Begetters (constructor functions)
-When an object begets another object, it executes its `Begetter` function.
-Normally, when none is defined, this is defined to be a simple noop function;
-however, you are free to override this function to preform any preparation you desire on your newly created descendant.
+When an object begets another object, it invokes the ancestor object’s `Begetter` function with the `new` keyword.
+Normally, when none is defined, this is defined to be a simple noop function; however, you are free to override this function to preform any preparation you desire on your newly created descendant.

 Let’s take a simple example, that initializes a `Widget` with either a given value for `foo`, or, alternatively, a randomly generated string.